laurenap/laurenap.github.io/content/_index.md

 title: hi, i'm lauren pearson
 toc: false
 ---
-welcome to my personal website! thanks for stopping by :) click below to learn more about me & my projects
+welcome to my website!

+click below to learn more about me & my projects

-as always stay curious + be kind - lauren <3
+thanks for stopping by :) always stay curious + be kind
+- lauren <3

 ## Explore